loqudata/data-pipeline/README.md

 The `docker-compose.yml` file has all of the services required to serve the Loqu backend: Virtuoso, LIMES, TypeSense, the Loqu API container (which you should build from that repository), and a simple reverse proxy that loadbalances requests to the Search and API services via the Host header.

+## Requirements

+- Docker
+- Docker Compose
+- httpie, for configuring Typesense
+- Rclone (for downloading or uploading transformed data), maybe replace with gsutil
+- Go and NodeJS, for the transformation scripts (think about containerizing)

 ## Pipeline steps

 Follow the steps below to get the source data and create a Loqu backend: